 6. Don’t point your feet at someone

 That’s doesn’t look like much but pointing your feet purposely at someone is considered disrespectful or even insulting in some cases, feet being the lowest part of the body and in contact with the dirt of the ground.
-Thai people being nice and not confrontational in general, no one will tell you to remove your feet from that seat in front of you, but you’ll be frowned upon big time.
+Thai people being friendly and not confrontational in general, no one will tell you to remove your feet from that seat in front of you, but you’ll frown upon big time.

-7. Walk around town without shirt (and ride a bike)
+7. Walk around town without a shirt (and ride a bike)

 Unless you live in a coastal town, would you walk without a T-shirt in the streets of your hometown?
 You probably wouldn’t.
 (We know some will say yes, just because).
 The same goes here.
-While it’s kind of OK in Patong and other touristic beaches of Phuket, wear a T-shirt when going inland or in Phuket town.
-If you ride a bike it’s even worse… yes it has this cool feeling when you drive topless, but it will be a ‘bloody painful’ feeling if you fall on the road!
-Anyway, even if you have an amazing body it’s not a nice sight to anyone.
+While it’s OK in Patong and other touristic beaches of Phuket, wear a T-shirt when going inland or in Phuket town.
+If you ride a bike, it’s even worse; yes, it has this cool feeling when you drive topless, but it will be a ‘bloody painful’ feeling if you fall on the road!
+Anyway, even if you have a fantastic body, it’s not a pleasant sight to anyone.

 8. Don’t take that selfie with protected wildlife

-“Oh they are so cuuuute and they look as sad as ‘Puss in Boots’!
+“Oh they are so cuuuute, and they look as sad as ‘Puss in Boots’!
 I’ve got to get a selfie with that slow loris (photo) or that cute gibbon or that weird looking iguana!”.
 Just don’t.
-These are endanger species and people going around inviting you to take a photo for money are doing something highly illegal.
-By taking this photo you are doing something illegal too, you encourage the trade, and you are making things worse for this species.
+These are endangered species and people going around inviting you to take a photo for money are doing something highly illegal.
+By taking this photo, you are doing something illegal too, you encourage the trade, and you are making things worse for this species.
 Be smart.